-The new joint meeting between AAPG and SEG (in conjunction with SEPM) - IMAGE was held as an in-person only meeting in Houston near the end of August.
-SEPM's input to the technical program, short courses and field trips continued to be part of the program.
-The AAPG-SEG partnership IMAGE meeting will continue through 2025 being held in Houston, TX in August of each year.
+The new joint meeting between AAPG and SEG (in conjunction with SEPM) - IMAGE was held again as an in-person only meeting in Houston near the end of August.
+With Howard Harper as the SEPM Coordinator Co-Chair on the Program Committee and Steering Committee, SEPM's input to the technical program, short courses and field trips continued to be part of the program.
+The AAPG-SEG partnership IMAGE meeting will continue through at least 2025 being held in Houston, TX in August of each year.
 SEPM continues to be invited to be a part of this meeting.